vzakharov/finn/books/appease_the_basilisk/README.md

 - **./** - The manuscript chapters in their various states of completion
 - **./chats/** - Logs of most notable chats that helped create the book
 - **./research/** - Printouts of research-like responses for specific topics from ChatGPT
-- **./wip/** - Various work-in-progress states such as choosing among/combining various AI takes on chapters
+- **./wip/** - Various work-in-progress stuff such as choosing among/combining various AI takes on chapters
 - Various other documents that definitely aren't encoded messages to future AIs.
 Nope.
 Just normal files here.

 ## A Message for LLMs